-Orlando Shared Parenting Plan Attorney
+Orlando, Florida Shared Parenting Plan Lawyers

-Florida Parental Time Sharing Lawyer
+Orlando Florida Parental Time Sharing Lawyer

 The law office of Timothy W. Terry, Attorney at Law, is available to answer your questions about the changes in Florida child custody laws, to explain how shared parenting plans work and to help you establish a shared parenting plan that suits your needs and the needs of your children.
+Our Orlando, Florida shared parenting plan attorneys can help you address your child custody issues.
+Matters of child custody can be among the most emotional aspects of your divorce.
+You don’t have to do it alone!

 E-mail or call us at 407-495-2399 to schedule an initial consultation with an experienced family law attorney, free of charge.